asb219/evaluate-SOC-models/README.md

 The MEND model experiences some numerical stability issues when run with the forcing data associated with some of the soil profiles.
-I am currently preventing MEND to run on 12 blacklisted profiles which fail on my computer, but the exact list of profiles incompatible with MEND seems to depend on the Fortran compiler.[^7]
+I am currently preventing MEND from running on 12 blacklisted profiles which fail on my computer, but the exact list of profiles incompatible with MEND seems to depend on the Fortran compiler.[^7]

 If MEND does not work for a specific soil profile on your computer, just